 Ascription is assigning some quality or character to a

-The principle of merit is consistent with liberal theory and assumes equality
+principle of merit is consistent with liberal theory and

-or concept claims that society's status system is based on achievement and not on
+ideology or concept claims that society's status system is based on achievement and

 What is ascription and third party ascription?